 About This Site

 I'm a professional software developer with a variety of interests.
 I'm a jack-of-all trades, master-of-none.
-I don't have any particular specialty, and I don't excel in any particular area.
-But I'm pretty stubborn, so I'm usually able to handle most tasks given to me.
+I don't have any specialties, but I'm stubborn as hell.

 The coolest programming project I've ever completed on my own is linked here.
-It started as a failed Master's Degree project, but I continued working on it after my degree, and managed to find success.
+It started as a failed Master's Degree project, but managed to find success over the course of several re-writes (and a shiny new $400 GPU).

 Why "Never Meant"?

 Why not?
-Something things are never meant to be.
+Sometimes, things are Never Meant to be.

 What Kind of Content Should I Expect on This Blog?